smeredith/smeredith.github.io/_drafts/interface.md

 In my next board revision, I will add the COMM OK signal from the DRA-30 555 timer as an input to the microcontroller as a requirement to assert PTT.

+## VOX

+The VOX circuit is connected to the left audio channel.
+While both left and right audio channels are routed the the DB-9, I build my radio cables to send the right audio channel to my radios.
+In order for VOX to work, I configure my software to send audio to both channels.
+This allows me to adjust the left audio trimpots on DRA-30 to its highest level to increase VOX reliability while adjusting the right audio level to the appropriate level for your radio.
+In practice, I have both level maxed out, and Windows audio levels at 100%.
+A DRA-45 might have been a better starting point since it has higher output levels, but the DRA-30 provides just enough.

+Fldigi allows you put a constant tone on one channel to support modes that rise and fall in audio signal level that would otherwise cause the PTT to drop without a long tail hang time.
+For my interface, that would be the left channel.
+The Fldigi "Soundcard/right channel" settings, check the following boxes:
+- [x] Reverse right and left channels.
+- [x] PTT tone on right audio channel.

 ## PTT

 The microcontroller triggers a MOSFET to ground the PTT line on the DB-9.
 The SMT MOSFET can sink 300mA from the radio's PTT line to ground, which is plenty for my setup.
 I can also solder in a through-hole BS170 should I need more current, up to 500mA.

+[This article](http://www.masterscommunications.com/products/radio-adapter/faq/hardware-ptt.html) states that the original DRA interface design also used a MOSFET but they switch to a transistor due to RFI affecting the MOSFET's reliability.
+I will stick with my MOSFET and see what happens.

 A red LED lights when PTT is asserted.

-## UART
+## Serial Port

 I chose the FT232R for the serial port chip.
 I like this chip because I can configure it via a utility program if I ever need to invert the TX or RX signal.
 It also solves a problem with Windows asserting RTS when at inopportune times.

-Windows will assert RTS several times when the serial port is detected, or some other USB serial port is added or removed from the system.
+Windows will assert RTS several times when the serial port is powered up, and when some other USB serial port is added or removed from the system.
 If your radio is connected to the interface when this happens, PTT will assert and your radio will transmit a few short pulses.
 This is a pain and you have to manage it manually by turning on the radio last or connecting it after Windows has finished its thing.
 But the FT chip can be configured to prevent this via the device manager: under the advanced properties settings, check "Disable Modem Ctrl At Startup" and uncheck "Serial Enumerator".